robotsorcerer/robotsorcerer.github.io/_posts/2021-05-31-Control-Commons.md

 <a name="class-kappa"></a>
 #### **Digression: Class \\(\mathcal{K}\\) functions**

 Here, I give a few background definitions that will enable us to define control barrier functions adequately.
+This [matlab script gist](https://gist.github.com/lakehanne/07333714a3f15ce1728d0ec6225c41a5) describes a few class-\\(\mathcal{K}\\) functions that you may find helpful to aid the understanding.

 + **Class \\(\mathcal{K}\\) Function**: Supose we have a continuous function \\(\alpha: [0, a) \rightarrow \mathbb{R}\_+\\), where \\(a>0\\), we say \\(\alpha\\) is a **_class \\(\mathcal{K}\\) (\\(\alpha \in \mathcal{K}\\))_** function if \\(\alpha(0) = 0\\) and \\(\alpha\\) is strictly monotonically increasing.